Locations:

 When should I worry about mitral valve prolapse?

 Talk with your provider to learn what you can expect and when you should be concerned.
-It’s common for people with mitral valve prolapse to feel anxiety and concern over their condition.
-But in many cases, mild symptoms are not a reason to worry.
-Your provider can prescribe medication to manage things like a fast heartbeat or heart palpitations.
+It’s common for people with mitral valve prolapse to feel anxiety over their condition.
+But in many cases, mild symptoms aren’t a reason to worry.
+Your provider can prescribe medication to manage symptoms like a fast heartbeat or heart palpitations.

 But it’s important to recognize symptoms when they happen.
 No symptom is too small to share with your provider.
 Even if you think it’s nothing, tell your provider about what you’re feeling.
 They’ll make sure you get checked when needed so you can feel comfortable going about your daily life.